JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_07_Bloch_periodicity.md

 ## Writing output to paraview
 Not only the eigemnvalues much but also the mode shapes.
-Bloch wave theory clearly dictates how to extzend the mode shape from the unit cell to recover the full-annulus solution.
+Bloch wave theory clearly dictates how to extend the mode shape from the unit cell to recover the full-annulus solution.

-The vtk_write function does this for you.
+The `vtk_write  function does this for you.
 You, therefore, have to provide it with the current Bloch wavenumber.
 If you provide it with the unit_cell mesh, it will just write a single sector to the file.